Eyreon/FLsun-V400/README.md

  - Please find the profile I use in cura and feel free to import it: https://github.com/Eyreon/FLsun-V400/blob/main/Cura%20profile%20for%20PLA%20and%20PLA%2B.curaprofile I would like to thank @Amazon62 for sharing his work.

+# Advanced users.

+Dan Nault has graced us with a complete re-work of stock fntioning on the V400.
+His work is recorded over at his Gtihub and you might want to dig in to it if you do highly detailed prints.
+Find his repo here: https://github.com/danorder/OEM-VANILLA-V400-Klipper-

 # The good stuff